 From his name, I knew he was of Hanover Shoe Farms.
 I’ve read Donald P. Evans’ Hanover: The greatest name in harness racing.
 It tells the story of a Pennsylvania racing and breeding stable that the Hanover Shoe Company owners started at the turn of the 20th century.

-So Ralph Hanover and Grand Royal, what were their stories?
+Ralph Hanover and Grand Royal farm?